Should I Buy a House Now or Wait?

 After two and five-year fixed mortgage rates peaked at 6.65% following the Kwarteng-Truss mini-budget, at the beginning of 2023, a two-year fixed mortgage rate was hovering around 6% and a five-year fixed mortgage rate around 5.78%.
 So, while the figures have dropped, they are still considered high compared to pre-pandemic rates.
 Again, this is all to do with the cost-of-living crisis and inflation rate.

-The Bank of England continued to increase the base rate to 4.00% to control the rising inflation, despite it already being at the highest level since 2008.
+The Bank of England continued to raise the base rate to 4.00% to curb rising inflation, despite it already being at its highest level since 2008.
 So even though house prices are lower, the rising mortgage rates could cancel out any savings.

 Since the end of the Help to Buy scheme, first-time buyers have been looking for Help to Buy alternatives, one of which is a 95% mortgage.
 However, you may need to consider a smaller deposit, and a larger mortgage means you’ll pay back more each month due to the current high-interest rates.
 Despite this, the multiple lockdowns mean some people may have found themselves with unexpected savings and can afford a larger deposit or slightly larger monthly mortgage payments.

-Whether you are a first-time buyer or not, it’s crucial to consider your personal situation and finances to choose the best mortgage for you and your affordability.
-You can read more about the different types of mortgages here.
+Whether you are a first-time buyer or not, it’s crucial to consider your personal situation and finances to choose the best mortgage that suits your affordability.
+Familiarise yourself with the different types of mortgages to select the most suitable funding option for your property transaction.

 The Best Time of Year to Buy a House

 Typically, March is a good time to buy a house, as conveyancers advise most people to put their homes on the market after the winter slump.
 Spring is also a good time to buy, as the housing market tends to boom, so you’re more likely to get a deal.
 The housing market tends to slow down during the summer months, especially in August when people go on summer holidays.
 The market then tends to pick up again in September and October before coming to another halt in winter.
-The downside to buying when fewer properties are available is that it may cost you more to beat other buyers trying to find a property.
+The downside to buying when fewer properties are available is that you may have to pay more to beat other buyers.

 If you’d like to discuss this topic more and explore your options with an expert, don’t hesitate to get in touch or get a free quote.